brooswajne/medicspot-assignment/README.md

 We're looking for elegant, clean solutions.
 Try to think of and handle possible edge cases.

 This challenge is sent to experienced developers and newcomers alike.
-Developers who are familiar with the technologies can complete this within an hour, those who are less familiar will take longer.
-We suggest spending a maximum of 2 hours on this challenge, the objective is to demonstrate you think through a problem.
+The aim is to complete the task to the point at which you are comfortable talking about it.
+In the interview we'll discuss approach to the problem, why you chose the given approach and where you would take it next.

 There are [hints](./HINTS.md) available should you get stuck.

 ## Part 1: Questions

 The goal here is to describe as clearly and tersely as possible.
-As much an assesment of communications as JavaScript knowledge.
+As much an assessment of communications as JavaScript knowledge.

 ## Part 2: The geo search server